 About the author

-Hannah Corbett is the Inbound Marketing Manager for SEO agency, EdgeThreeSixty.
+Hannah Corbett is an Inbound Marketing Manager.
 She specializes in organic search engine marketing, with a particular focus on content-led techniques.
 You can connect with Hannah on LinkedIn or follow her on Twitter.